jlgerber/cpp_happy_fun_time/session_04/session04.md

  }
 ```

 Your tests are all going to look the same.
 You are going to write a bit of code to exercise a single function or method, then you are going to test the results.
 Gtest has a number of functions that will help you with this.
 Here are a few of them:

 - EXPECT_EQ(rhs, lhs)
 - EXPECT_DOUBLE_EQ(rhs, lhs)
 - EXPECT_FLOAT_EQ(rhs, lhs)
 - EXPECT_TRUE(expression)
 - EXPECT_FALSE(expression)

 Ok.
 Lets write our first test:

 #### The Default Constructor.

 Well, first, what do we expect our vector to get initialized to without any user intervention?
 It could be anything sensible.
 I am going to choose a unit vector pointing down the z axis.

 ```
 TEST(vector, default_constructor) {
     Vector v{};
     EXPECT_DOUBLE_EQ(0.0, v.x);
     EXPECT_DOUBLE_EQ(0.0, v.y);
     EXPECT_DOUBLE_EQ(1.0, v.z);
 }
 ```

 And that is it.
 Well, lets run our unit test.
 It should fail at this point, because we have not written a constructor.
 Let's fix that.

-Go to src/ and edit your Vector.cpp.
+Navigate to the src/ directory and edit your Vector.cpp.
 Add a default constructor and initialize it to <0,0,1>.
 Run the test again.
 It should pass.

 #### The rest of the Vector class

 From here, we are going to continue to build out our Vector class.
 We can add other constructors - one which allows you to initialize the Vector from 3 doubles would make sense.
 Perhaps one which allow you to initiLize a vector from another vector as well.

 - Vector(double x_, double y_, double z_);
 - Vector(const Vector& rhs);

 Next, we should look at overloading operators for addition and subtraction.
 Go ahead and implement the following operator overloads, being sure to follow the same pattern as outlined above with regard to tests:

 - Vector operator+(const Vector& rhs);
 - Vector& operator+=(const Vector& rhs);
 - Vector operator-(const Vector& rhs);